Condition Guide

 Why condition matters so much

-Condition plays a major role in how a poster looks, how easily it can be displayed, and how collectors judge desirability.
+Condition plays a major role in how a poster looks, how easily it can be displayed, and how it is valued.
 A poster may be rare and still show fold wear, pinholes, edge tears, foxing, staining, tape residue or small areas of paper loss.

 None of those issues automatically make a poster undesirable, but they do affect value, presentation and the sort of conservation that may be appropriate.

-Collectors also judge condition in context.
-A scarce theatre-used poster from the 1950s will not be judged in quite the same way as a later rolled poster from the 1990s.
-Condition is never just about perfection; it is about age, rarity, survival and overall eye appeal taken together.
+Condition also needs context.
+A scarce theatre-used poster from the 1950s should not be judged in quite the same way as a later rolled poster from the 1990s.
+Condition is never just about perfection; it is about age, rarity, survival and overall visual appeal taken together.

 Folding